RanjithKumarPatil/Javascript/README.md

 # Javascript
-Here all my practice javascript code is there
+Here all my practice javascript code is available